etlaM21/SoundSync/readme.md

 _SNAP MODE:_ Shifts the inPoint/outPoint to the closest beat at the cursor and keeps the opposite (inPoint or outPoint) at the current position.
 Thus changing the duration of the layer.

-> [!NOTE]
-> Not yet tested.

 ### Additional Functions

 #### `Duplicate Layer for the following x beats`

-Duplicates the selected layer across the comp, spaced by beats based on given BPM for a set amount of copies.
+Duplicates the selected layer across the comp, spaced by beats or bars based on given BPM for a set amount of copies.

 The first duplication starts 1 beat after the current layer's inPoint.

-> [!NOTE]
-> Half of the script is implmented in the After Effects script (index.jsx), does not start at the current layer yet and does not end after n copies.

 ## Interface Architecture